thestfndev/zambretti-py/README.md

 ```

 To calculate for forecast, the Zambretti algorithm requires:
-- the current pressure in millibars or hPa (those are equivalent)
 - elevation above sea level
 - current temperature
 - pressure data from the last three hours, or less.